ita-design-system/eleventy-libdoc-website/content/primary-navigation/search-input.md

     parent: Primary Navigation
     order: 20
 # title: LibDoc’s Front Matter
-description: Quickly get search results from any text query entered into the input search form
+description: Fuzzy and standard search modes.
+Easily navigate through pages with keyboard and find exact query match.
 tags:
     - navigation
 date: git Last Modified
 ---
+The input search supports both standard search and fuzzy search:

+{% alert '**Press 🆂 to focus on search input**.', 'info', 'Keyboard shortcut' %}

+## Standard search

+**Made for exact match**.

+Allows to find the exact match of the query typed in the input field.
+Use <kbd>Enter</kbd> to submit a standard search.
-The search feature allows to find any text query greater than 3 characters on every page created on the project, excepting pages with front matter `eleventyExcludeFromCollections: true` [11ty ref](https://www.11ty.dev/docs/data-configuration/).
+The standard search feature allows to find any text query greater than 3 characters on every page created on the project, excepting pages with front matter `eleventyExcludeFromCollections: true` [11ty ref](https://www.11ty.dev/docs/data-configuration/).
 Every search query can be linked, view an example with the query ["configuration"](/search/?search=configuration).

+## Fuzzy search

+**Made for easy keyboard based navigation**.

+Allows to quickly find any page by typing some characters even in wrong order.
+Fuzzy search makes easy keyboard based navigation.
+Use up arrow <kbd>↑</kbd>, down arrow <kbd>↓</kbd> and <kbd>Enter</kbd> to submit.

 <div class="pe-none">
     <div class="d-flex fd-column | pos-relative | pl-5 pr-5 | bc-neutral-100 bwidth-1 bstyle-dashed bcolor-neutral-500 btwidth-0 bbwidth-0"